 - Caused when commuting to and from work

 While such a register helps OSHA evaluate workplace risks and industry hazards, it is important not only from a compliance perspective and not only in high-hazard industries.
-An incident register can help employers and workers analyze the patterns that trigger the incidents and address recurring problems to prevent a future accident.
+An incident register can help employers and workers analyze the patterns that trigger the incidents and address recurring problems to prevent future accidents.

 In fact, one of the OSHA mandates is that businesses should utilize their employees by establishing a reporting system and training them to use it.
 This ensures employee participation and a higher level of reporting, provided that as an employer you do your duty of taking timely action and bringing it to closure.